josmar-crwdstffng/angular/aio/content/guide/testing.md

     This configuration caches `node_modules/` in the `install` job and re-uses the cached `node_modules/` in the `test` job.

-1. [Sign up for GitLab CI](https://gitlab.com/users/sign_in) and [add your project](https://gitlab.com/projects/new).
-    You'll need to push a new commit to trigger a build.
+1. [Sign up for GitLab CI](https://gitlab.com/users/sign_in) and [add your project](https://gitlab.com/projects/new). you will need to push a new commit to trigger a build.

 1. Commit your changes and push them to your repository.
     *   Learn more about GitLab CI testing from [GitLab CI/CD documentation](https://docs.gitlab.com/ee/ci).